 Just like the GLA, trims span from Sport to AMG Line, with the option of Premium and Premium Plus versions to add even more luxury.
-It's worth noting, however, that it's easy to take the EQA to over £50,000, at which point the PiCG is no longer available.
+It's worth noting, however, that it's easy to take the EQA to over £50,000, at which point it doesn't look such good value for money.
 Standard EQA's are hardly spartan, with 18-inch alloy wheels, LED lights, sat-nav, Artico man-made leather upholstery, Apple CarPlay and Android Auto.

 AMG line gives the EQA a more sporting exterior and interior design, with additions like sports seats and aluminium trim.
 The Premium pack brings 19-inch wheels, a panoramic sunroof and keyless go.
 Premium Plus ups the wheel size again to 20-inches, controlled by adaptive dampers, along with a 360-degree camera view, head-up display and Burmester stereo.